15-Minute City

 How Inclusive is the 15-Minute City Concept in Vienna?

-One of our master’s students is currently conducting their thesis on the topic of inclusiveness in the 15-Minute City.
+Clemens Walter has conducted his master’s thesis on the topic of inclusiveness in the 15-Minute City.
 Considering the diverse needs of different age groups is essential when discussing this concept, as each group experiences and accesses the city in different ways.
-The results of this research will highlight areas where targeted interventions can improve inclusivity and help ensure that all groups are considered in future urban planning efforts.
+The results of this research highlight areas where targeted interventions can improve inclusivity and help ensure that all groups are considered in future urban planning efforts.
+As part of his thesis, he also developed an interactive web map tool that enables the visualization and exploration of various aspects of inclusiveness within the city.
+In the near future, this web map will be hosted as a WebGIS application.